kangkang0804/CLI-HANGMAN/README.md

-#CLI-HANGMAN
+# CLI HANGMAN APP

 [My Portfolio!](https://kangkang0804.github.io/MyPortfolio/)

-###This is a word game meant only to be played in Node-js
+### This is a word game meant only to be played in Node-js

 Both the **word.js** and **letter.js** files are constructors **_index.js_** depends on word.js which depends on letter.js